 When the last strain of "Happy Birthday to You" ends and you blow the candles out on your birthday cake, do you actually make a wish?
-If you wish upon a star, and you long to visit a Disney theme park, your dreams can come true--in 2009 anyway.
-As part of Disney's "What will you celebrate" event, the U.S. Disney parks are offering free admission for birthday boys and girls of all ages.
-If you're thinking of taking the Mouse up on its largesse, here's what you need to know.
+If you wish upon a star, and you long to visit a Disney theme park, your dreams could have come true--in 2009 anyway.
+As part of Disney's "What Will You Celebrate?" event, the U.S. Disney parks offered free admission for birthday boys and girls of all ages.

-What if You Already Have a Season Pass or You've Already Purchased Multi-Day Passes for an Upcoming Trip?You won't be able to get any money back for the dough you've already paid, but Disney still has some birthday treats for you.
+What if You Already Had a Season Pass or You Already Purchased Multi-Day Passes for an Upcoming Trip?You wouldn't have been able to get any money back for the dough you've already paid, but Disney still had some birthday treats for you.
 Bring valid ID (as outlined above) and you can choose one of the following:

 - A one-day, one-park ticket to be used anytime before your next birthday.
 Note that the ticket is only good for the birthday celebrant and is not transferable.

 - A birthday fun card valued at the same price as a one-day, one-park ticket (either an adult or children pass, depending on the age of the person celebrating the birthday).
 The fun card can be used to purchase merchandise at the parks, but it can't be used for food or beverages.
 While there are all kinds of other restrictions, this is a pretty sweet deal.